Postgraduate Course: Urban Design for Health and Wellbeing (ARHW11033)

 - transport and active living.

-Students will develop their understanding of such issues in practice by analysing a specific urban design project from the perspective of the relevant themes from those covered.
+Students will develop their understanding of such issues in practice by analyzing a specific urban design project from the perspective of the relevant themes from those covered.

 - To provide students with an understanding of the range of social, economic and environmental issues that need to be considered by urban design in order to provide the basis for health and wellbeing.